Persistent Homotopy Groups of Metric Spaces: Introduction

 Ideas of this type can already be found in the work of Borsuk in the 1940s.
-For instance, in \cite[Section 3]{borsuk1955some} Borsuk studies the transfer of certain scale dependent topological properties of compacta under a suitable metric.
+For instance, in \textsection 3 of \cite{borsuk1955some} Borsuk studies the transfer of certain scale-dependent topological properties of compacta under a suitable metric.